 Entrepreneurship, sports, and personal protection all share fundamental principles that, at first, may not seem to have strategic parallels.
 However, looking more closely through a universal lens, you'll see that they have a common thread.

 As an entrepreneur or business owner, a constant initiative is needed to find customers, cultivate strategic partnerships, manage their experience, and create future opportunities to gain and maintain market share.
-Essentially, this means you must have the ambition, the skills, and a proactive mindset to develop a plan.
+Essentially, this means you must have the ambition, the skills, and a proactive mindset to develop and execute a plan.
 From a strategic perspective, a reactive mindset is ineffective.
 The implication of waiting for opportunity or waiting for something to happen (consciously or unconsciously) means you will ultimately end up behind your competitor's action and momentum.

 Strategic Initiative is a vital factor in creating an advantage and greatly influences success no matter the endeavor.
 Reaction or defense only, does not.